 Today’s post is a continuation of last week’s post where I shared two things not to do when you have doubts about your faith.
-Those two things—which I learned through personal experience—are (1) isolating and (2) pretending that you’re not struggling.
+Those two things—which I learned through personal experience—are (1) isolating and (2) pretending you’re not struggling.
 But there are a couple other lessons I learned from my struggle with doubt, and as promised, I’ve included them below.
 These are two more things not to do when you have doubts about your faith.

 Stop Believing Lies About Your Career Now